zth/rescript-bun/README.md

 ## Versioning and releasing

 This project uses [Changesets](https://github.com/changesets/changesets) to manage versions and changelogs.
-Run `npm run changeset` to create a changeset describing your changes.
+Run `bun run changeset` to create a changeset describing your changes.
 When changes are merged to `main`, a GitHub Action opens a release PR and merging that will publish a new version.

 ## Bindings style